Rizzy1857/ArteFact/README.md

 # ARTEFACT
 >
-> v1.0.1 "Polished and Ready for Action" — A skeleton in a three-piece suit.
+> v0.2.0 "Carve & Reveal" — Carving, Metadata, and More.

 **Artefact** is a modular command-line toolkit designed for digital forensics and other utilities.
-It features a visually appealing interface powered by the `rich` library and supports tools like file and directory hashing.
+It features a visually appealing interface powered by the `rich` library and supports tools like file and directory hashing, file carving, and metadata extraction.

 ---

 ## Features

+- **File Carving:** Recover JPG, PNG, and PDF files from disk images using signature-based carving (efficient chunked reading).
+- **Metadata Extraction:** Extract metadata from images (JPG, PNG) and PDFs using Python libraries, or use exiftool for deep extraction.
-- **File Hashing**: Compute cryptographic hashes (MD5, SHA1, SHA256) for files.
+- **File Hashing:** Compute cryptographic hashes (MD5, SHA1, SHA256) for files.
-- **Directory Hashing**: Compute hashes for all files in a directory, with optional JSON output.
+- **Directory Hashing:** Compute hashes for all files in a directory, with optional JSON output.
-- **Tool Discovery**: Dynamically list available tools in a rich table format.
+- **Tool Discovery:** Dynamically list available tools in a rich table format.
-- **Dark-Mode Aesthetics**: Styled output using the `rich` library.
+- **Dark-Mode Aesthetics:** Styled output using the `rich` library.
-- **Extensible Architecture**: Easily add new tools to the framework.
+- **Extensible Architecture:** Easily add new tools to the framework.

 ---